jmervine/node-hello-framework/README.md

 ### [PartialJS][partialjs]

 Free web application framework for building Web sites and Web applications using JavaScript, HTML and CSS.
 From web developer for web developers.

+### [Restify][restify]

+Restify is a node.js module built specifically to enable you to build correct REST web services.
+It intentionally borrows heavily from express as that is more or less the de facto API for writing web applications on top of node.js.

 ### [SocketStream][socketstream]